jxtech-s/jxtech-s.github.io/_site/README.md

-##JXTech
+## JXTech

-Official Website of JXTech Corp
+Official Website of JXTech Corp.

+Its a work in progress (like the philosophy of the company and the idea :) )